Accelerated Death Benefit (ADB) Rider

 Advertising & Editorial Disclosure

-This rider can provide financial relief by advancing a percentage of the death benefit to address immediate needs like medical expenses, care requirements or other urgent financial obligations.
-Unlike the standard death benefit — which beneficiaries receive only after the policyholder's death — the ADB rider grants immediate access to funds, which can help alleviate financial strain during a critical period.
+This accelerated death benefit for terminal illness can provide financial relief by allowing access to a small payout to address immediate needs like medical expenses, care requirements or other financial obligations.
+Unlike the standard death benefit — which beneficiaries receive only after the policyholder's death — the ADB rider grants immediate access to funds, which can provide financial relief during a critical period.

 How Accelerated Death Benefit Riders Work

-ADB riders are a lifeline for policyholders diagnosed with terminal or chronic illnesses, enabling them to access part of their death benefit while still alive.
-An ADB rider serves a dual purpose.
+An ADB rider serves two purposes.
 First, it helps qualifying policyholders cover immediate financial needs such as medical expenses or daily living assistance.
-Second, it adds flexibility to a life insurance policy — enabling policyholders to adapt to unexpected life changes such as paying off debts, funding a child's education or pursuing personal goals.
+Second, it adds flexibility to a life insurance policy, enabling policyholders to adapt to unexpected life changes, such as paying off debts, funding a child's education or pursuing personal goals.

 Qualifying for the Benefit

-To qualify for an ADB rider, a policyholder must meet specific criteria defined by the insurance provider.
+To qualify for an ADB insurance rider, a policyholder must meet specific criteria defined by the insurance provider.
 These criteria often include:

-Terminal Illness Diagnosis: A medical diagnosis confirming a life expectancy of typically 12 months or less.
+• Terminal Illness Diagnosis: A medical diagnosis confirming a life expectancy of typically 12 months or less.

-Chronic Illness Diagnosis: A condition that restricts the ability to perform at least two daily living activities without assistance.
+• Chronic Illness Diagnosis: A condition that restricts the ability to perform at least two daily living activities without assistance.

-Other Qualifying Conditions: Some policies may include additional qualifying conditions, such as a critical illness diagnosis.
+• Other Qualifying Conditions: Some policies may include additional qualifying conditions, such as a critical illness diagnosis.

-How To Claim an Accelerated Death Benefit
+How to Claim an Accelerated Death Benefit

 Documentation